 - Filter incoming files by .dwg and .dfx extension only

 - Batch convert AutoCAD files to PDF

-- Print on selected printer or print on multiple printers
+- Print the resultant PDFs on a selected printer or multiple printers

 Actions can be combined in different ways and assigned to different Hot Folders.

-When the Hot Folders are configured, you just drop new file into the Incoming folder.
-The program will process them automatically and give you the resultant files in the Output folder or will send them to the right printer.
+When the Hot Folders are configured, you just drop a new file into the Source (Folder/FTP/Email).
+The program will process them automatically and give you the resultant files in the Output folder or will send them to the selected printer.

-How to auto print DWG and other drawings without Autocad
+How to print DWG and other drawings automatically without AutoCAD